moshanATucsd/dx/docs/5-tutorials/2-tenzar-terminal/index.md

 ### Tenzar Terminal Tutorial

 This 101 guide will walk through the basic end-to-end usage of the Tenzar Terminal using a computer vision example in the context of self driving cars.
+Before you begin, make sure you've [installed Tenzar Terminal](https://tenzar.com/docs/cli/install)

 #### Login